Call for Small Telescope Proposals

 The on-line proposal system for all telescopes in this call is

-You will find the on-line Cover Sheets at
+You can find the on-line Cover Sheets at:

 The Nickel 1-meter (40-inch) telescope and Direct Imaging Camera (CCD-C2) are equipped for remote operation and are available for such use.
 Only observers with experience observing locally with the Nickel telescope and Direct Camera are eligible to observe remotely.
 For new observers, an additional checkout must be completed on site, using the local host zola to simulate remote operation, as well as a checkout on the first night of actual remote observing, to be conducted via video-conferencing.